yamori/challenge1_calculator/README.md

 ## Design

-A two golang binaries deployed via Serverless to AWS (underpinned by AWS HTTP_API and Lambdas).
+Two(2) golang binaries deployed via Serverless to AWS (underpinned by AWS HTTP_API and Lambdas).
 The first binary is offered at resource `/calculator` and offers a static html page simulating a calculator.
-The second binary is offered at `/calc_exec` and receives ajax arithmetic/operations (from the 'calculator') and returns the result.
+The second binary is offered at `/calc_exec` and receives ajax arithmetic/operations (sent from the 'calculator') and returns the result, and the 'calculator' then displays.

 ## Things learned